Mobile Application Development - FAQ

-Yes, but within a set of predefined categories that are all loosely health related.
+Yes, but within a set of predefined categories that are all loosely related to health or wellness.
 One of the challenges in the course is to design a new app around a set of constraints, and one of my goals is to do all I can to help you end up with an innovative app by the end of the term.
 This is best done by constraining the projects to a set of categories.
-This will be discussed in the first or second class.
+This will be discussed further in the first or second class.

 What are the project topic categories?